History of Quebec: Economic burden

-Quebec's Premier Robert Bourassa unveiled plans for the James Bay Project in 1971.
-It expanded the capacity of Hydro-Québec by creating one of the largest hydro-electric projects in the world and eventually created a new understanding of the relationship between Quebec and the Cree Nation.
-Tensions with aboriginal groups were to re-emerge in the 1990s during the Oka Crisis Standoffs in Kanesatake and Kahnawake.

 1980 referendum

 In 1976, the separatist Parti Québécois under René Lévesque was elected, and formed the first separatist government of the province.
 The Parti Québécois promised in its campaign that it would not declare independence without obtaining a mandate through a referendum.
 The mandate of the Parti Québécois was to govern the province well, and not to bring about independence.
 The first years of the Parti Québécois government were very productive and the government passed progressive laws that were well accepted by the majority of the population, such as French language protection laws, a law on the financing of political parties, laws for compensating road accident victims, for protecting farm land, and many other social-democracy-type laws.
 Even opponents of the Parti Québécois occasionally acknowledged that the Party governed the province well.

 On May 20, 1980, the first referendum was held on sovereignty-association, but was rejected by a majority of 60 percent (59.56% "No", 40.44% "Yes").
 Polls showed that the overwhelming majority of anglophones and immigrants voted against, and that francophones were almost equally divided.